geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Thrice he commands, and thrice his impious crew<br>
 Suppress’d the flames, and thrice they blazed anew;<br>
 Trembling he owns the wonder, while the strain<br>
-Of Christian transport fills the spacious fane:
+Of Christian transport fills the spacious fane:<br>
-But he, still erring iu his bigot faith,<br>
+But he, still erring in his bigot faith,<br>
 Reads in that fire the oracle of death.<br>
 &emsp;And now a cloud descends; but lovelier far<br>
 Than those which follow day’s declining car,<br>